ACCEPTING APPLICATIONS NOW FOR 2020-2021 ACADEMIC YEAR!

 Students work in pairs to tackle a diversity of interdisciplinary projects that span and intersect biophysical, social, economic, cultural, and policy topics.
-Students typically work 3-5 hours/week and are paid while completeing projects during September-May from New Haven.
+Students typically work 3-5 hours/week remotely and are paid ($15/hour) while completing projects during September/Oct-May from New Haven.

 - Learn about past research projects by viewing descriptions